-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 3 through 5 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis, as listed in the table of contents, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Supplementary Information
+Other Information

-Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the Agency's basic financial statements.
-The Schedule of Agency Investments and Real Property Listing, as required under New York State Public Authority Law, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Agency's basic financial statements.
+The Schedule of Agency Investments and the Real Property Listing are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Schedule of Agency Investments and Real Property Listing are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Schedule of Agency Investments is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Agency Investments and Real Property Listing are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the Schedule of Agency Investments is fairly stated, in all material respects, in relation to the basic financial statements as a whole.